pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/README.md

 ### Create ingestion configuration

-The ingestion configuration determines how data should be ingested into the Pinot data ingestion pipeline in the `streamConfigMaps` section. `streamConfigMaps` contains the following fields:
+The ingestion configuration (`ingestionConfig`) specifies how to ingest streaming data into Pinot.
+First, include a subsection for `streamConfigMaps`.
+Next, decide whether to skip table errors with `_continueOnError` and whether to validate time values with `rowTimeValueCheck` and `_segmentTimeValueCheck`.
+See details about these `ingestionConfig` configuration options the **streamConfigMaps** and **Additional ingestion configs** tables below:

+#### streamConfigMaps

 | **Config key**                                        | **Description**                                                                                                                                                                       | **Supported values**                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 |-------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|